Wayback Machine: Technical information

-Starting in October 2019, users are limited to 15 archival requests and retrievals per minute.
+Starting in October 2019, users were limited to 15 archival requests and retrievals per minute.

 Storage capacity and growth

 As technology has developed over the years, the storage capacity of the Wayback Machine has grown.
 In 2003, after only two years of public access, the Wayback Machine was growing at a rate of 12 terabytes per month.
 The data is stored on PetaBox rack systems custom designed by Internet Archive staff.
-The first 100TB rack became fully operational in June 2004, although it soon became clear that they would need much more storage than that.
+The first 100 TB rack became fully operational in June 2004, although it soon became clear that they would need much more storage than that.

 The Internet Archive migrated its customized storage architecture to Sun Open Storage in 2009, and hosts a new data centre in a Sun Modular Datacenter on Sun Microsystems' California campus.
 As of 2009, the Wayback Machine contained approximately three petabytes of data and was growing at a rate of 100 terabytes each month.

 A new, improved version of the Wayback Machine, with an updated interface and a fresher index of archived content, was made available for public testing in 2011, where captures appear in a calendar layout with circles whose width visualizes the number of crawls each day, but no marking of duplicates with asterisks or an advanced search page.
-A top toolbar has been added to facilitate navigating between captures.
+A top toolbar was added to facilitate navigating between captures.
 A bar chart visualizes the frequency of captures per month over the years.
 Features like "Changes", "Summary", and a graphical site map were added subsequently.

 In March that year, it was said on the Wayback Machine forum that "the Beta of the new Wayback Machine has a more complete and up-to-date index of all crawled materials into 2010, and will continue to be updated regularly.
 The index driving the classic Wayback Machine only has a little bit of material past 2008, and no further index updates are planned, as it will be phased out this year."
 Also in 2011, the Internet Archive installed their sixth pair of PetaBox racks which increased the Wayback Machine's storage capacity by 700 terabytes.

-In January 2013, the company announced a ground-breaking milestone of 240 billion URLs.
+In January 2013, Internet Archive announced a milestone of 240 billion URLs.

-In October 2013, the company introduced the "Save a Page" feature which allows any Internet user to archive the contents of a URL, and quickly generates a permanent link unlike the preceding liveweb feature.
+In October 2013, Wayback Machine introduced the "Save a Page" feature, which allows any Internet user to archive the contents of a URL, and quickly generates a permanent link unlike the preceding liveweb feature.

 In December 2014, the Wayback Machine contained 435 billion web pages—almost nine petabytes of data, and was growing at about 20 terabytes a week.